cyberglobal/Thief-on-the-Run-Game/README.md

 - Simple sprite assets in `data/`

 ## Notes
-This project was developed as coursework at City, University of London.
-It is provided for viewing only.
+This project was developed as coursework, it is provided for viewing only.
+This gameplay video includes assets used for educational purposes.
+The original image files are not distributed in this repository due to copyright restrictions.